libdither/libdither/research/ideas/dither.md

 With Dither, instead of having a hard standard list of formats, Formats of data are defined by the data itself using the hashtrait format.
 Data that is not trait-defined, will be either wrapped using a definition trait (i.e. a structure just containing a hash of the data and trait).
 Or it will be reinterpreted to be represented natively as a trait structure.

 ### Example Traits
-Traits can define literally any data structure and method of validation.
+Traits can define any data structure and its state of being "Valid".
+A Monero Transaction might look something like this after being structured in Dither.
- - "Transaction" (With localization fields)
+ - `"Transaction" (With localization fields)`
-   - previous_transaction: SelfRef
+   - `previous_transaction: SelfRef`
-   - definintion: Multihash (Default Trait Definition)
+   - `definintion: Multihash (Default Trait Definition)`
-   - source: List\<MultiKey\>
+   - `source: List<MultiKey>`
-   - destination: Multikey
+   - `destination: Multikey`
-   - pederson_commitment: PedersonCommitment
+   - `pederson_commitment: PedersonCommitment`
-   - signature: RingSignature
+   - `signature: RingSignature`

 ## Locating Data (Directional Trail Search)
 Content needs to be able to be located on the network.
 Traditionally this is done through a Distributed Hash Table (i.e. Kademlia)  that maps content hashes to peers on the network that host data corresponding to the hashes.
 In constrast, Directional Trail Searching (DTS) is inspired the Pheromone Trails left by Ants.
 Whenever a specific hash is requested, a broadcast of searcher packets is sent in all directions in the network.
 As they travel from node to node, each node checks the hash against a binary tree that stores the direction for the searching packet to travel in and the approximate distance.
 A node can either choose to adjust the trajectory of the packet or forward it onwards on it's existing trajectory.
 Eventually a searching packet will find a "Trail" or a "Hole" by chance and will be guided to the node hosting the hash's data.